AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 35
 Go skiing!
 ```

+### Activity 3.4.3 - Smallest Divisible Number

+**Instructions:**
+Write a java program that will determine the smallest number that is evenly divisible by 1,2,3,4,5,6,7,8,9,10.
+Use Logical Operators and conditions for this program.

+Submit your program code.

+---

 ## 3.4.1 Switch Statements - Oracle

 The switch statement is designed to be simple and fast and is not time-consuming.